vr-ctrl/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: Welcome to my first blog page!
 ---

+## This is a practice session on github pages.

+This is a sample text!!